-Our historical net tangible book value (deficit) as of March 31, 2021 was \$(103.5) million, or \$(92.49) per share of common stock.
+Our historical net tangible book value (deficit) as of March 31, 2021 was \$(103.5) million, or \$(18.50) per share of common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and the carrying value of our preferred stock, which is not included within stockholders' equity (deficit).
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 1,118,648 shares of our common stock outstanding as of March 31, 2021.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 5,593,240 shares of our common stock outstanding as of March 31, 2021.

-Our proforma net tangible book value as of March 31, 2021 was \$401.6 million, or \$22.23 per share of common stock.
-Proforma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) our issuance and sale in April 2021 of 4,296,550 shares of our Series C preferred stock for gross proceeds of \$335.5 million and (ii) the automatic conversion of all outstanding shares of our preferred stock, including our Series C preferred stock, into an aggregate of 16,944,484 shares of common stock upon the closing of this offering.
-Proforma net tangible book value per share represents proforma net tangible book value divided by the number of shares outstanding as of March 31, 2021, after giving effect to the proforma adjustments described above.
+Our pro forma net tangible book value as of March 31, 2021 was \$401.6 million, or \$4.45 per share of common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) our issuance and sale in April 2021 of 4,296,550 shares of our Series C preferred stock for gross proceeds of \$335.5 million and (ii) the automatic conversion of all outstanding shares of our preferred stock, including our Series C preferred stock, into an aggregate of 84,722,420 shares of common stock upon the closing of this offering.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares outstanding as of March 31, 2021, after giving effect to the pro forma adjustments described above.

-After giving further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in pro forma as adjusted net tangible book value per share to new investors participating in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to our issuance and sale of 18,200,000 shares of our common stock in this offering at the initial public offering price of \$17.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$685.6 million, or \$6.32 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$1.87 to existing stockholders and immediate dilution of \$10.68 in pro forma as adjusted net tangible book value per share to new investors participating in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of March 31, 2021 \$ (92.49) Increase per share attributable to the pro forma adjustments described above 114.72 Pro forma net tangible book value per share as of March 31, 2021 22.23 Increase in pro forma as adjusted net tangible book value per share attributable to new investors participating in this offering Pro forma as adjusted net tangible book value per share immediately after this offering Dilution per share to new investors participating in this offering \$
+Initial public offering price per share \$17.00 Historical net tangible book value (deficit) per share as of March 31, 2021 \$(18.50) Increase per share attributable to the pro forma adjustments described above 22.95 Pro forma net tangible book value per share as of March 31, 2021 4.45 Increase in pro forma as adjusted net tangible book value per share attributable to new investors participating in this offering 1.87 Pro forma as adjusted net tangible book value per share immediately after this offering 6.32 Dilution per share to new investors participating in this offering \$10.68